 The Lord of the Rings: The Rings of Power is set to premiere on September 2, 2022.

 There is!
-Released at the Super Bowl on February 13, it gives us a look at a few notable faces and the sweeping vistas of Arda, largely focusing on cryptic shtos of Morfydd Clark in action as Galadriel.
+All hail San Diego Comic Con for giving us another trailer on July 22.
+A main teaser trailer was released on July 14.
+This teaser comes after the one released at the Super Bowl on February 13, it gives us a look at a few notable faces and the sweeping vistas of Arda, largely focusing on cryptic shtos of Morfydd Clark in action as Galadriel.
 (See More: The Lord of The Rings: The Rings of Power’s Stunning First Teaser Is Here)

 Amazon has kept very vague about just which characters we’ll see in The Rings of Power, but it has an incredibly large cast, and including Charles Edwards, Will Fletcher, Amelie Child-Villiers, and Beau Cassidy in major roles.
 In December 2020, Amazon announced a whopping 20 new additions, still keeping their roles vague.
 Deep breath, added to the cast were: Cynthia Addai-Robinson, Ian Blackburn, Kip Chapman, Anthony Crum, Maxine Cunliffe, Trystan Gravelle, Sir Lenny Henry, Thusitha Jayasundera, Fabian McCallum, Simon Merrells, Geoff Morrell, Peter Mullan, Lloyd Owen, Augustus Prew, Peter Tait, Alex Tarrant, Leon Wadham, Benjamin Walker, and Sara Zwangobani.
 (Read More: Lord of the Rings Adds 20 Cast Members, and We Have No Idea What They’re Doing)